supercid/techdocs-wiki-tmp/SPA:-Basics.md

 #### Handling attribution

 When a content placement is clicked, you must redirect to the next page using the `nosto` query parameter and the value must be the `result_id` from the response.

+**Example**
+If a product route is `/product/nike-sneakers-1` with `result_id` having value _nosto-frontpage-1_ the route would be `/product/nike-sneakers-1/?nosto=nosto-frontpage-1`.

+**Important**
+In order for the attribution to work you must perform [Action](https://github.com/Nosto/techdocs/wiki/Session-API---Terminology#action) after the product route change.
+Most likely you would be fetching [product related recommendations](https://github.com/Nosto/techdocs/wiki/SPA:-Basics#upon-viewing-a-product).

 ### Working with popups